How To Care for My Retainer

 Wear the retainer all the time 24/7.
 Take it out only to eat and brush.

-You may start to try to wear the retainer at bedtime, every other night:
+You may start trying to wear your retainer every other night at bedtime:

 - If the retainer feels tight when you wear it at night, you are not ready to go to an every-other-night schedule.
 Continue wearing the retainer every night.

-- Over time, if the retainer begins to feel passive (not tight) when inserting it, you may start wearing it every other night.
+- Over time, as the retainer begins to feel passive (not tight) when inserting it, you may start wearing it every other night.

 How Do I Clean My Retainer?

-REMOVABLE RETAINERS: Clean your retainer at least once a day to keep it fresh and free from bacteria and tartar build up.
-Brush your retainer with a soft toothbrush when you brush your teeth, using luke warm water (not hot) water and toothpaste.
+Clean your retainer at least once a day to keep it fresh and free from bacteria and tartar build up.
+When you brush your teeth, go ahead and brush your retainer with a soft toothbrush, using lukewarm water (not hot) and toothpaste.
 Do not place in boiling water or in the dishwasher.
 Always store your retainer in its case.
-You can use retainer cleaning tablets to help with the cleaning process.
+You can also use retainer cleaning tablets to help with the cleaning process.

-FIXED RETAINERS: The main problem with a fixed retainer is inadequate tooth brushing.
-As long as you brush well and also use a fluoride mouthwash, you are unlikely to have this problem.
-Do not touch or pick at your fixed retainer.
+The main problem with a fixed retainer is inadequate tooth brushing.
+As long as you brush well and use a fluoride mouthwash, you are unlikely to have an issue.
+Remember: Do not touch or pick at your fixed retainer.
 Do not use a toothpick to clean around it.
 You may also use a special kind of floss called Superfloss to clean in between your teeth.

 What Should I Do if I Lose or Break My Retainer?